gthampak/guythampakkul/README.md

     - Goals are to discover new metrics for directed graphs, design algorithms for informative embeddings, and incorporate these into graph neural networks computations to define classes of methods for graph attention, graph filtering, and message passing and aggregation.

 - Software Developer - Evaluation and Optimization of Traffic Control using Original Software *(Summer 2021 - Present)*
-    - Programmed traffic simulator and optimizer in Java using graph theory (https://github.com/gthampak/BangkokTrafficRaise2021)
+    - Programmed traffic simulator and optimizer in Java using graph theory. [github repository here](https://github.com/gthampak/BangkokTrafficRaise2021).
-    - Used Victory Monument Area in Bangkok, Thailand as case study (irregular (non-grid) road network with high traffic congestion)
+    - Used Victory Monument Area in Bangkok, Thailand as case study (irregular (non-grid) road network with high traffic congestion).
     - Pomona College RAISE Project; Summer 2021 Poster [here](https://drive.google.com/file/d/1zXCkl2yBgHi1qebSK-ckUoWIixA8NvKT/view?usp=sharing).

 - [PeNNdulum: A Neural Networks-Physics Project](https://gthampak.github.io/physinet.io/) *(Fall 2021)*